 \begin{duplicate}[\ref{th:WJensenZFC-}, \ref{th:WJensennotReflection}] Every forcing extension of $L$ by the iteration of Jensen's forcing along the class tree $\Ord^{{<}\omega}$ has a proper class transitive submodel $N$ satisfying $\ZFCminus$, with unboundedly many cardinals, in which the $\DC_{\omega}$-scheme fails. \end{duplicate}

-The results of this article were originally motivated by an open question from the work of the second author on Kunen's Inconsistency in models of $\ZFCminus$ \cite{matthews20}.
+The results of this article were originally motivated by a question from the work of the second author on Kunen's Inconsistency in models of $\ZFCminus$ \cite{matthews20}.
 Suppose that $W\models\ZFCminus$ and $A\subseteq W$.
 We will say that $W\models\ZFCminus_A$ if $W$ [3] continues to satisfy $\ZFCminus$ in the language expanded by a predicate for $A$.

 \begin{theorem}[\cite{matthews20}] Suppose that $W\models\ZFCminus$.
 There is no non-trivial, cofinal, $\Sigma_0$-elementary embedding $j \colon W\to W$ such that $V_{\crit(j)}$ exists in $W$ and $W\models\ZFCminus_j$. \end{theorem}